Candidate Filing Procedures

 (A) Declaration and fee.
-Candidates submit filing forms along with a fee ($30 Commissioner and Auditor)/ $50 Mayor)
+Candidates submit filing forms along with a fee ($50 for Mayor/ $30 for Commissioner and Auditor)

 (B) Nominating Petition.
 Candidates file a prospective petition, collect 100 valid signatures and then file the completed petition along with the other candidate filing forms.
 No fee is required.

 A candidate has not officially filed for office until all required items are submitted in a sufficient form.
-During the campaign, a candidate must routinely report contributions and expenditures, and a candidate must submit a Voter’s Pamphlet statement by March 21, 2016.
+During the campaign, a candidate must routinely report contributions and expenditures.

 |Within 3 days of any